 - Accept your PHE placement.

-- Return to campus for training in mid-September.
-(PHE training conflicts with Sophomore College and Honors College; you may not participate in Sophomore or Honors College when serving as a PHE.)
+- Return to campus for training in early-September.
+(PHE training conflicts with most Sophomore College and Honors College commitments; you may not participate in Sophomore or Honors College when serving as a PHE.)

 - Participate in all PHE training and staff retreats starting in late August/early September (and other training sessions during the year).
 Specific dates for training are provided during the selection process.